How To Solve Problems By Analogy

 The Apple Analogy

-My sons are aged 11 and 12, and they regularly find challenges with mathematics, just like most kids do.
-Mathematics is an abstract system of thinking and I can understand the difficulty children may have from time to time getting to grips with it.
-The terminology is alien and they need to build out concepts and schemas for what is essentially a new and complex language.
+My sons are young, and maths is a regular challenge for them.
+Mathematics is an abstract system of thinking, and I can understand the difficulty children may have from time to time getting to grips with it.
+The terminology is alien, and they need to build out concepts and schemas for what is essentially a new and complex language.

 They are learning how to work with fractions, percentages and ratios and most of the time they navigate their way successfully, but occasionally they get stumped and ask for help.
 When they do I always bring in the apple analogy.